 - On the silkscreen, the diode D1 was shown incorrectly (the cathode points to the anode)

-- The voltage of the signal from the speaker input, which leads to the FPGA, was actually too high (4.2V).
+- The signal’s voltage from the speaker input, which leads to the FPGA, was too high (4.2V).
 To lower it to 3.2V, a R46 27K resistor was added

 - The labels PAL and NTSC near the resistors R11 and R12 have been mixed up